Visual Inspection of Children

 • Any other allegation, aside from sexual abuse or exploitation, which may create physical evidence on a child’s body.

-2. If it is determined that there is reasonable cause to believe physical harm occurred or any other situation where there may be physical evidence on a child's body and that a visual inspection of the child is required, ensure that one of the following criteria is met:
+2. If it is determined that a visual inspection of the child will occur, ensure that one of the following criteria is met:

 1. Exigent circumstances exist; or,